 - Even in the middle of August, the resort never felt crowded or too hectic.

 Our review is based on a holiday we bought and paid for ourselves, and although I’ve worked with TUI previously, this post is completely independent.
+This post does include affiliate links.
 Holidays at the TUI Sensatori Rhodes start from around £950pp for 7 nights, including flights.
 If you’re interested in all-inclusive, check our reviews of similar resorts in Mexico, Dubai or Mauritius.